vand3rlinden/vand3rlinden.github.io/content/post/arc-explained.md

 - **SPF** fails because of the new message source (IP address)
     - SPF checks email messages against an authorized list of IP addresses.
 When email is forwarded, it passes through an intermediate server whose IP may not be on the sender's SPF list.
 This results in unwanted SPF failures, even for legitimate email.
 - **DKIM** fails because of content modification
-    - DKIM adds digital signatures to your emails that can be encrypted using a public key to verify the source and authenticity of the message.
-To do this, DKIM uses a hash value generated from the email header and body.
-However, during email forwarding scenarios, additional elements such as custom footers or extended subject lines may be added to the email, which can invalidate DKIM.
+    - DKIM adds digital signatures to your emails that are encrypted using a private key from the sending server and can be verified using a public key published in DNS.
+If the email is modified during forwarding, such as by adding footers or changing headers, the DKIM signature may no longer match, causing verification to fail.
 - **DMARC** fails because of the SPF and DKIM failures
 	- DMARC assumes that emails are completely unchanged throughout the delivery process.